 Accepting this truth empowers you to get creative in your personal recovery strategy.

 Create your recovery strategy.

-- Reduce painful symptoms.
+- Reduce or eliminate painful symptoms.

 - Increase functionality of the painful area.

-- Be able to participate in your preferred activities.
+- Participate in your preferred activities.

 Measurable Progress: Objective vs Subjective